amelialwx/AC215_PlatePals/README.md

 **Milestone 4**

 In this milestone, we distilled our CNN model called EfficientNetV2B0 and provided performance benchmarks and analysis.
 Furthermore, we documented the successful integration of Vertex AI Pipelines (Kubeflow) for machine learning orchestration and cloud functions for process automation.
+Additionally, we have added docstrings and type hints to all of our Python functions.

 Project Organization
 ------------